 Current ratio and solvency ratio, which represent the firm's ability to repay its financial obligations, are also statistically significant.
 The effect of current ratio is positive (at the 1% level), while that of solvency ratio is negative (at the 1% level).
-Finally, R&D, which is essential for firms to develop new knowledge, invent, and innovate (Alexy et al., 2013, Mudambi & Swift, 2014), positively affects granted patents (at the 1% level).i
+Finally, R&D, which is essential for firms to develop new knowledge, invent, and innovate (Alexy et al., 2013, Mudambi & Swift, 2014), positively affects granted patents (at the 1% level).

 Our second aim is to uncover whether and how innovation initiatives are related to health outcomes in the context of a fixed effects panel presented in Eq.
 (3).
 Table 3 includes the results of innovation performance, particularly granted patents related to the pandemic, on COVID-19 mortality rate, risk of infection, and life expectancy.
 According to the results, granted patents related to the coronavirus have a negative effect on the tality rate at the 1% level.
 In particular, a one-point increase in innovation outcomes related to the pandemic has an 0.11 decrease on the COVID-19 mortality rate, confirming Hypothesis 4a.
-Confirming our predictions, roomal income p.c, health expenditure p.c, and the percentage of college graduates negatively affect the COVID-19 mortality rate (1% or 5% level).
+Confirming our predictions, and income p.c, health expenditure p.c, and the percentage of college graduates negatively affect the COVID-19 mortality rate (1% or 5% level).
 By contrast, unemployment, fraction of current smokers, and fraction of those obese have a positive impact on mortality (at the 1% level).
-Similarly, innovation outcomes related to the onavirus negatively affect the odds of being infected with COVID-19, confirming Hypothesis 4b, whereas the onavirus negatively affect the odds of being infected with COVID-19, confirming Hypothesis 4b, whereas the innovation outcomes is positive, in support of Hypothesis 4c.
-A one-point increase in innovation outcomes related to the coulds of being infected by 0.10 but increases life expectancy by the same amount.
+Similarly, innovation outcomes related to the conavirus negatively affect the odds of being infected with COVID-19, confirming Hypothesis 4b, whereas the course the odds of being infected by 0.10 but increases life expectancy by the same amount.
 Overall, Table 3 shows the importance of innovation initiatives related to the coronavirus in terms of not only tackling the negative con equences (mortality and infection) but also increasing longevity.